 Persons in the hands of the enemy are entitled at all times to respect for their life and for their physical and mental integrity.

 - Under the first and second Geneva Conventions of 1949, the belligerents must protect the sick, wounded and shipwrecked as well as medical personnel, ambulances and hospitals.
 All persons protected under these conventions must be given shelter and cared for by the party to the conflict that holds power over them.

 - The third Geneva Convention contains detailed rules on the treatment of prisoners of war.

 - The first Additional Protocol of 1977 supplements the rules applying to international armed conflicts contained in the four Geneva Conventions.
-It imposes restrictions on the conduct of hostilities, for example, it prohibits attacks against civilians and civilian objects and restricts the means and methods of warfare.
+It imposes restrictions on the conduct of hostilities; for example, it prohibits attacks against civilians and civilian objects and restricts the means and methods of warfare.

-- The second Additional Protocol of 1977 supplements Article 3 which is common to the four Geneva conventions and is the sole provision applicable to non-international armed conflicts.
+- The second Additional Protocol of 1977 supplements Article 3 which is common to the four Geneva Conventions and is the sole provision applicable to non-international armed conflicts.

 It was Henry Dunant of Geneva (1828–1910) who, having witnessed the carnage of the Battle of Solferino in 1859, initiated the first measures for the protection of persons in conflict situations.
-His humanitarian initiative ultimately led to the foundation of the International Committee of the Red Cross (ICRC).
-In 1864, 1899, 1906, 1907 and 1929, international conferences in Geneva and The Hague approved several conventions designed to protect the victims of war and regulate the means and methods of warfare.
+His humanitarian initiative ultimately led to the founding of the International Committee of the Red Cross (ICRC).
+In 1864, 1899, 1906, 1907 and 1929, international conferences in Geneva and The Hague adopted several conventions designed to protect the victims of war and regulate the means and methods of warfare.
 The Second World War demonstrated the need to further strengthen these provisions.
 An international conference in Geneva chaired by Federal Councillor Max Petitpierre drafted the four Geneva Conventions of 1949.
 They were supplemented by two Additional Protocols in 1977 and a third in 2005.